jarvanh/pulse-sms-android/README.md

 #### Set up API keys

-To build, you'll need to set up a few different API keys.
+You'll need to set up a few different API keys.
 Rename the `api_keys.properties.example` file to `api_keys.properties`.
-Please see the notes at the top of this file to learn more about which API keys you to need to obtain for yourself, for the different services that Pulse includes.
+This alone will get the build working and might be perfectly fine for your usage.

+If you are using a self-built version of the app on a daily basis, then you might want to put in a few of your own API keys, rather than the public ones I have available.
+Please see the notes at the top of the file to learn more.

 #### Set up release keystore